dennisgyor/Pyttrex/README.md

 ## Overview
 A python based command line application that allows you to check accounts and even buy and sell cryptocurrencies via a CLI interface.
+This is essentially the Bittrexx application available via the command line.
+Almost everything you can do in the Bittrex GUI, you can accomplish via Pyttrex (no 2FA needed).

 ## Support
 This has been tested on Python 3 only.
 I have not tested this on Python 2.x or Windows as of yet.